ShreyanshShri/soloLearnApi/README.md

 }]
 ```

-As always you can iterate through each of the objects and get all data xD

-## How to get data of a QnA thread with all the answers
+## Fetching data of a given QnA thread (with all the answers)

 Make a get request to https://sololearn-api.herokuapp.com/qnaInfo/thread/id/{questionId} \
 You can get the question ID from the data we just fetched of QnA page (Each question has an ID) or simply go to the question, copy the link, get the numeric value and paste it

-It will give you following data
+This one will return a object with two objects...
+One for question Info and other is an array of objects for all the answers in that thread...

 ```
   {